kennytilton/flutter-mx-starter/doc/counter-app.md

 Note the `app-bar` above.
 Its two properties are worth noting.
 To specify the `:backgroundColor`, the spec says to work off the `context` Theme.
 To access the context, we see a macro `in-my-context` being used to wrap a form in a callback with parameters `me` and `ctx`, the context.
 When `f/mx` internals "build" the `app-bar`, they will see this callback and know to invoke it in order to determine the background color.

 A second interesting property is `:title`, with a value of `(mget me :title)`.
 For reasons we will explore in depth more and more, `me` is bound to the `material-app` widget.
-So where the native code accessed `widget.title`, where widget was the MaterialApp, we access `(mget me :title)`.
+So just as the native code accessed `widget.title`, where widget was the MaterialApp, we access `(mget me :title)`.

 #### Scaffold body <= child
 Now let's give our Scaffold some content.
-Native Dart developers will know we do that by supplying a widegt for the Scaffold `:body` parameter, as we see in the native Dart:
+Native Dart developers will know we do that by supplying a widget for the Scaffold `:body` parameter, as we see in the native Dart:
 ```dart
 Scaffold ....
     body: Center(